docker/buildx/docs/reference/buildx_inspect.md

 ### <a name="bootstrap"></a> Ensure that the builder is running before inspecting (--bootstrap)

-Use the `--bootstrap` option to ensures that the builder is running before inspecting it.
+Use the `--bootstrap` option to ensure that the builder is running before inspecting it.
 If the driver is `docker-container`, then `--bootstrap` starts the buildkit container and waits until it is operational.
-Bootstrapping is automatically done during build, it is thus not necessary.
+Bootstrapping is automatically done during build, and therefore not necessary.
 The same BuildKit container is used during the lifetime of the associated builder node (as displayed in `buildx ls`).